nickmertin/project-boa/dev/boa-specification.md

 It's possible that the `complex` directive takes 2 arguments, and the `sqrt` directive takes 1 argument, or that the `complex` directive takes 1 argument, and the `sqrt` directive takes 2 arguments.
 It's also possible that the `complex` directive does not take any argument, while the `sqrt` driective takes 2 arguments; in this case, `complex` would be evaluated first, followed by `sqrt`; the result of `sqrt` would be ignored.

+### 1.3 Comments

+Comments are sections of code that are ignored by the compiler/interpreter.
+There are two types of comments in Boa.
+Single-line comments start with a pound sign (`#`), and continue until a newline character.
+For example:

+    @print "Hello, world" # Prints to standard output

+There are also multiline comments, which start and end with backslash characters.
+For example:

+    \This code isn't working right now
+    @foo $bar\

+As can be seen in the above example, multiline comments can, logically, span multiple lines.

 ## 2 Builtins

 There are several directives, called builtins, which are built into the Boa language itself; they are provided by the compiler/interpreter, as opposed to library or user-defined directives, which are implemented in Boa.